Braves vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ryne Nelson gets the nod on the mound for the Arizona Diamondbacks looking to shut down Matt Olson and the Atlanta Braves on Saturday at 10:10 PM ET.
+Zac Gallen gets the nod for the Arizona Diamondbacks on Sunday at Chase Field against Ronald Acuna Jr. and the Atlanta Braves.
+First pitch is at 4:10 PM ET for the final game of a three-game series.

-The Braves are -210 moneyline favorites for this matchup with the Diamondbacks (+170).
-The matchup's total has been set at 8.5 runs.
+The Braves are +110 moneyline underdogs in this matchup with the favored Diamondbacks (-135).
+The total is 8.5 runs for this contest (with -120 odds to go over and +100 odds on the under).

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.